Custard Cream Blondies – Fudgy, Buttery & Easy to Make

 What are Custard Creams?

+If you’ve never had Custard Cream biscuits before then I urge you to go out and find one.
 First made in 1908, the Custard Cream sandwiches a custard buttercream between two vanilla shortcake biscuits, that are distinctive decorated with a baroque pattern.

 And with the UK getting through 420,000 tonnes of biscuits a year, the Custard Cream is still one of our best loved biscuits; fending off competition from as newer biscuits such as Lotus Biscoff.